Sloyd Spoon Carvingwith Peter Follansbee

 Located at Lie-Nielsen Toolworks: Route 1, Warren, Maine 04864.

-Please call to register: 800-327-2520, $100 nonrefundable deposit required at registration, full payment required 30 days before the workshop.
+This class is FULL, please call to be wait-listed: 800-327-2520, $100 nonrefundable deposit required at registration, full payment required 30 days before the workshop.
 For more information email us.